 How many sails are required?

 The J/70 class is fundamentally a three-sail class—main, jib and spinnaker (also called a gennaker).
-At most events, you can only measure and use one of each, although North has developed variations in jib and main designs suited for different sailing styles.
+At most events, you can only measure and use one of each, although North has developed variations in jib and main designs suited for different wind and wave conditions.

 What are the keys to rig set-up?